Working From Home

 - Invest in a standing desk: Employers often supply a standing desk as a work related expense.
 These allow you to bring your computer screen high enough so you can stand while you work or collapse them so you can sit and work.
 Another tactic to change posture frequently.

-If you’re experiencing persistent pain or are unable to find relief, please contact your local chiropractor.
-Dr. Michael Black and Dr. Michael Cocozziello serve the Manningham and Stonnington communities.
+If you’re experiencing persistent pain or are unable to find relief, please contact your local chiropractors.
+Dr. Michael Black and Dr. David Black serve the Manningham and Stonnington communities.
 Please call on 9509 7691.